alirezanet/Gridify/README.md

     SortBy = "PhoneNumber"
 };

-// myRepository: could be entity frmaework context or any other collections var gridifiedData = myRepository.Gridify(filter, customMappings);
+// myRepository: could be entity framework context or any other collections var gridifiedData = myRepository.Gridify(filter, customMappings);

 // DONE.